Mikrodidakt/bakery/README.md

 <user>@bakery-v<version>[<config>]:~/$ build
 ```

-For more information on how to use each shell sub-command please refere to [shell](documentation/sub-commands.md#shell).
+For more information on how to use the shell and any sub-command please refere to [shell](documentation/sub-commands.md#shell).

 ## Sub-Commands